a California Non-Profit 501(c)(3) Corporation – EIN 99-3474773

 Lodging

-When space is available, we have overflow lodging, including private rooms at a deeply discounted price, available at Marconi Conference Center–about 15 minutes away on beautiful Tomales Bay.
-There are also waterfront vacation rentals in the area.
-And there are plenty of motels available in Petaluma and Novato (25 minutes away).
+We can arrange overflow lodging about 15 minutes away on beautiful Tomales Bay at waterfront vacation rentals.
+There are also plenty of motels available in Petaluma and Novato (25 minutes away).

 Please note that private and semi-private lodging is available for full-time campers only.
-Half-time campers can be on a waiting list and take a room if one is available the week before camp, or stay at Marconi Conference Center or other off-site lodging.
+Half-time campers can be on a waiting list for a room if one is available the week before camp, or stay at other off-site lodging.

 Economy lodging is dorm-style housing: the rooms just have bunk beds in them and nothing else.
-You bring your own bedding and towels (or they can be provided if you order in advance, for an additional fee of $25).
+You need to bring your own bedding and towels.
+Linen sets (sheets, pillow, towel & washcloth) can be provided if you order in advance, for an additional fee of $40.
 Generally, each person will have one bunk bed, so you can sleep on the bottom and keep your belongings on top, or vice versa.

 Semi-private lodging is more like motel-style housing: the rooms have single twin beds, dressers, nightstands, reading lamps, closets, etc. Bedding and towels are provided.